virajkaram/winterdrp_offline/README.md

 1. sextractor, swarp : Installable from conda
 Optional (but required for running mirar):
-2. scamp, astrometry.net : Also installable with conda, but you will need to download the index files separately, from https://portal.nersc.gov/project/cosmo/temp/dstn/index-5200/LITE/ and put them in a folder named `data` inside the astrometry-net installation folder.
+2. scamp, astrometry.net : Also installable with conda, but you will need to download the index files separately, from https://portal.nersc.gov/project/cosmo/temp/dstn/index-5200/LITE/.

 - sextractor: conda install -c conda-forge astromatic-source-extractor
 - scamp: conda install -c conda-forge astromatic-scamp